 Is there not a dereliction of duty in one's calling?
 Has one deviated because of the unpopular stand of identifying the sinful nature of mankind in the hour in which we live?
 Has those who are responsible to God walked away from that responsibility?
 Have they failed to pass on the truths of God's Word by accepting the cultural revolution of our day?

 Unless a spiritual revival, a change of heart and lifestyle takes place, many will continue on the slippery slope of unrighteousness!
-Unless there are those who will take a stand and sound the alarm; breaking away from a dereliction of duty, many will fall into the clutches of the decline of nations.
+Unless there are those who will take a stand and sound the alarm; breaking away from a dereliction of duty status, many will fall into the clutches of the ungodly.

 A man of God, who promotes the truths of God's Word, will not be popular in the day we are living in!
 The prophets of old were not popular in declaring God's Word but there was no dereliction of duty in their calling!
 Many sounded the alarm but the people were unwilling to turn loose of their sins and lay claim to the promises of God through a repentant heart.